Updated November 4, 2019

 Creating a Business Account will let you dive into the analytics, see which pins perform best, which earn most saves and clicks.
 You can either start a new account or convert your existing Pinterest account to a business one, which is what I did.
 It’s completely free.
 You can start right here.
 Also, if you don’t already use Rich Pins for your blog, that is something you need to do ASAP.

 KEEP A SCHEDULE

 I pin daily but only spend about an hour or so a week scheduling my pins.
 You probably know all about my favorite scheduling tool by now- Tailwind.
 I already talked about, in detail, how I schedule my pins with Tailwind in this post.
 You can get a free month of Tailwind to try it for yourself right here.

-You need to stay active and pin quality content, in order to grow your account your account.
+You need to stay active and pin quality content, in order to grow your account.
 Keeping a schedule and automating it is the best way to do it.
 You can just schedule it, and focus on different things- like creating more awesome content.
 It’s important to remember to not only pin your own content but to also create high-quality boards and pin other content- but more about that in a minute.

 Tailwind’s smart schedule automatically picks the best time slots for your content to go live.
 You can adjust your pinning schedule according to how many times you want to pin a day.
 If you’re fairly new to Pinterest, 10 is a good place to start.
 Posting on a regular basis is actually one of the fastest ways to grow your Pinterest following.
 Remember not to only post your content, but other valuable posts, articles, and tutorials you come across online.
 I use Tailwind’s browser extension all the time- it allows you to pin from pretty much any website or an online store.
 The browser extension definitely makes scheduling pins easier and faster.